Manipulations and Takedowns

 Goshin-Jutsu Karatedō is made unique by its deviation from this standard approach.
 Karate is classified as a “hard” (gō) martial art, because it is based on the premise of optimizing one’s strength and power, and then directing that strength into an attacker.
-To understand how, you must first some to understand the martial principle of jū, which is an approach to fighting which, compared to what we have shown you so far, is as radically different as the mountains are from the sea.
+To understand how, you must first some to understand the martial principle of jū, an approach to fighting which compared to what we have shown you so far, is as radically different as the mountains are from the sea.

 We will use the following manipulations and takedowns in our lessons.
 Do not attempt these techniques unless you know how to breakfall.

 - Leg sweep

 - Wristlock (Kote-gaeshi)

 - Hip throw (Ō-goshi)